cytoscape/cytoscape-manual/docs/Styles.md

 ![](_static/images/Styles/redWhiteBlue.png)

 4A. **Choose a predefined palette from the Palette picker.**  These come from published recommendations for choosing colors in scientific and cartographic applications, such as [BrewerColors](http://colorbrewer2.org).
 Click the **Current Palette** button in the top left of the **Continuous Mapping Editor** to choose from a set of palettes.
 Below shows the **Set Palette** dialog to choose a full palette.
+For this tutorial, we are choosing the "green shades" palette.
+Note that any palette can also be reversed by selecting **reverse colors**.

 ![](_static/images/Styles/setPalette.png)

 4B.  **Define the points where colors will change:** Double-click on the
-    black-and-white gradient rectangle next to **Current Mapping** to open the **Continuous Mapping Editor**.
+    default gradient rectangle next to **Current Mapping** to open the **Continuous Mapping Editor**.
 Note the two smaller triangles at the top of the gradient.